TehMuffinMoo/qsaf/docs/Installation/How To Deploy QSAF.md

     See the [Config File](#config-file) section for details on QSAF configuration.

 ### Config File
-Create the config file, ensuring it aligns with the one specified in [Configuring Docker Compose](#configuring-docker-compose).
+When creating the config file, ensure it aligns with the one specified in [Configuring Docker Compose](#:~:text=%2D%20./config.ini%3A/home/qsaf/config.ini).

 You can get the latest example config file from [Github](https://github.com/TehMuffinMoo/qsaf/blob/main/config.ini).